-For taxable years beginning after December 31, 2009, the Code establishes a 10% penalty of the amount not paid of any estimated tax installment.
-For this purposes, the estimated tax will be the smaller of:
+The Code establishes in Section 6041.10 a 10% penalty of the amount not paid of any estimated tax installment.
+For these purposes, the estimated tax will be the smaller of:

-- 1) 90% of the tax for the taxable year, or - 2) the total income tax determined as it results from the preceding year's income tax return.
+- 1) 90% of the tax for the taxable year, including the Additional Tax on Gross Income, or - 2) the larger between: - a) the total tax determined as it results from the preceding year's income tax return, or - an amount equal to the tax computed at the rates and under the law applicable to the taxable year using the data included in the income tax return of the previous year.